 Is Fake Coughing In Babies Normal?

 In most cases, fake coughs are a trick to get the caregiver’s attention.
-Most parents or caregivers get worried and pay attention to the baby, This is attention seeking behavior.
-Thus, it is normal for little ones to fake coughs or sneezes for extra attention (1).
+It is normal for little ones to fake coughs, sniffles, or sneezes for extra attention (1).

 Babies cough, sneeze, or make noises since they are learning to make sounds.
 They consider coughing a type of sound to get the parents attention.
 Therefore, it is normal for the baby to fake cough, and it is nothing to worry about if your baby is playful and not coughing a lot.